Hilbert subspace ergodicity: Additional Results for HSF

 \section{Additional Results for HSF}

 In Sec. \ref{sec:fragmentation} of the main text we considered the pair-flip model with $d =3$ and $N = 4$, for the two moments $k = 1, 2$.
-Here we present additional results for $N = 5, 6$, but only computing the distance to the first Haar moment.
+Here we present additional results for $N = 5, 6$, with $k = 1$.
 In Fig. \ref{fig:additional_hsf_results} we again observe that the distances of the different moments are converging to the bounds imposed by the subspace sizes.